Subspace power method for symmetric tensor decomposition: Abstract

 \section{Abstract}

-We introduce the \textit{Subspace Power Method} (SPM) for calculating the CP decomposition of low-rank even-order real symmetric tensors.
-This algorithm applies the tensor power method of Kolda-Mayo to a certain modified tensor, constructed from a matrix flattening of the original tensor, and then uses deflation steps.
-Numerical simulations indicate SPM is roughly one order of magnitude faster than state-of-the-art algorithms, while performing robustly for low-rank tensors subjected to additive noise.
-We obtain rigorous guarantees for SPM regarding convergence and global optima, for tensors of rank up to roughly the square root of the number of tensor entries, by drawing on results from classical algebraic geometry and dynamical systems.
-In a second contribution, we extend SPM to compute De Lathauwer's symmetric block term tensor decompositions.
-As an application of the latter decomposition, we provide a method-of-moments for generalized principal component \nolinebreak analysis.
+We introduce the \textit{Subspace Power Method (SPM)} for calculating the CP decomposition of low-rank real symmetric tensors.
+This algorithm calculates one new CP component at a time, alternating between applying the shifted symmetric higher-order power method (SS-HOPM) to a certain modified tensor, constructed from a matrix flattening of the original tensor; and using appropriate deflation steps.
+We obtain rigorous guarantees for SPM regarding convergence and global optima for input tensors of dimension $d$ and order $m$ of CP rank up to $\mathcal{O}(d^{\lfloor m/2\rfloor})$, via results in classical algebraic geometry and optimization theory.
+As a by-product of our analysis we prove that SS-HOPM converges unconditionally, settling a conjecture in [Kolda, T.G., Mayo, J.R.: Shifted power method for computing tensor eigenpairs.
+SIAM Journal on Matrix Analysis and Applications 32(4), 1095–1124 (2011)].
+We present numerical experiments which demonstrate that SPM is efficient and robust to noise, being up to one order of magnitude faster than state-of-the-art CP decomposition algorithms in certain experiments.
+Furthermore, prior knowledge of the CP rank is not required by SPM.